DuSable Park (Chicago)

-DuSable Park is a former commercial and industrial site, at the mouth of the Chicago River that has been the subject of environmental remediation and is awaiting redevelopment into a park.
-The project, first announced in 1987 by Mayor Harold Washington, is named in honor Jean Baptiste Point du Sable, who settled nearby in the 1780s and is known as the "Founder of Chicago".
+DuSable Park is a former commercial and industrial site in Chicago, Illinois.
+It is located at the mouth of the Chicago River that has been the subject of environmental remediation and is undergoing redevelopment into a public park.
+The project, first announced in 1987 by Mayor Harold Washington, is named in honor of Jean Baptiste Point du Sable, who settled nearby in the 1780s and is known as the "Founder of Chicago".
+For decades, the project has awaited completion of remediation, funding, and agreements to develop.
+The development at 400 Lake Shore began construction in 2024.

 Location

 The park is located directly east of North Lake Shore Drive and south of Lake Point Tower and Navy Pier, with Lake Michigan to its east.
 To its north is the entrance to the Ogden Slip and to its south is the mouth of the Chicago River.
 The canceled Chicago Spire project had been planned for a site just west of DuSable Park, on the other side of Lake Shore Drive.

 History

 Formation

 Following the construction of the original jetty for the Chicago Harbor Lighthouse, lake currents were affected and soil was deposited at the area now known as DuSable Park.
 In 1857, the State of Illinois sold 40 acre, including the site later to be known as DuSable Park, to the Chicago Dock and Canal Trust.
-In 1893 the company dug out the Ogden Slip to allow boats to pull cargo from railroads at North Pier and the DuSable Park site was filled in by the United States Army Corps of Engineers.
+In 1893, the company dug out the Ogden Slip to allow boats to pull cargo from railroads at North Pier and the DuSable Park site was filled in by the United States Army Corps of Engineers.

-In 1948 the Chicago Plan Commission passed a resolution excluding use of lakefront property to only recreation or for harbor or terminal facilities for passenger and freight vessels.
+In 1948, the Chicago Plan Commission passed a resolution excluding use of lakefront property to only recreation or for harbor or terminal facilities for passenger and freight vessels.
 In 1964, the Chicago Dock and Canal trust leased the land to the developers of Lake Point Tower.
 Chicago Dock and Canal Trust sold the land south of the tower to Centex (now PulteGroup) with an option to build additional towers on the site that is now DuSable Park.